Why 85% of AI Projects Fail (And What Actually Prevents It)

 More than 80% of AI projects fail.
 That is twice the failure rate of non-AI IT projects, according to a 2024 RAND Corporation study based on interviews with 65 experienced data scientists and engineers.
 Gartner predicts that at least 30% of generative AI projects will be abandoned after proof of concept by the end of 2025.

-These numbers should alarm every business leader investing in AI.
-But the real story is not about technology.
-It is about people.
+These numbers should sober every operator investing in AI.
+The story they tell is not about technology.
+It is about people, systems, and the readiness of the businesses installing AI.

 The Five Root Causes